Is this topic for you?

 - Infection in the mother.

 - Problems with the uterus or cervix.

 - Drug or alcohol use during pregnancy.

 What kind of treatments might a premature infant need?

+Premature babies who are moved to the neonatal intensive care unit (NICU) are watched closely for infections and changes in breathing and heart rate.
 Until they can maintain their body heat, they are kept warm in special beds called isolettes.

-to breathe, suck, and swallow and can take all feedings by breast or
+They are usually tube-fed or fed through a vein (intravenously), depending on their condition.
+Tube-feeding lasts until a baby is able to breathe, suck, and swallow and can take all feedings by breast or bottle.

 Breast milk gives your baby extra protection from infection.
 You can pump breast milk and bring it to the hospital for your baby.

 NICU (say "NIK-yoo") nurses can teach you things you'll need to do at home to help your baby.

 Before the birth, it is hard to predict how healthy a premature baby will be.
 Most premature babies don't develop serious disabilities.
 But the earlier a baby is born, the higher the chances of problems.
 Work together with your doctor and other health providers to closely watch your baby's development and try to catch any problems early on.